agp-369/Fraud-Detection-Using-Machine-Learning/README.md

 -   **Explainable AI (XAI):** The system is not a "black box."
 By integrating SHAP, we can prove *why* the model makes its decisions, making it transparent and trustworthy.
 -   **Interactive Web UI:** A user-friendly front-end built with Streamlit allows for easy manual transaction checks and live demonstrations.
 -   **Comprehensive Simulation:** The UI includes a multi-scenario simulation that demonstrates the system's ability to detect various fraud patterns, including velocity attacks and account takeovers.
--   **API-Based Architecture:** The machine learning model is served via a robust Flask API, separating the model logic from the user interface and allowing for easy integration.
+-   **API-Based Architecture (Primary):** The machine learning model is served via a robust Flask API, separating the model logic from the user interface and allowing for easy integration.
+-   **Simplified Streamlit Deployment (Alternative):** An option to run the entire application as a single Streamlit script, embedding model loading and prediction directly within the UI.

 ## System Architecture

+The application offers two deployment options:

+### 1. Flask API + Streamlit UI (Original Architecture)

-The application operates on a simple but robust client-server architecture:
+This operates on a client-server architecture:

 1.  **Back-End (Flask API):**
     -   Loads the pre-trained Isolation Forest and XGBoost models.